mwcraig/algebra-based-intro/lab-manual.md

 Create a plot in LoggerPro (NOT Excel!) of your measured femur lengths vs measured heights.
 To do this you will need to:

-- .Create four "Manual Columns" in LoggerPro, one for each of the Femur length, person's height, and the uncertainty for each of those measurements.
+- Create four "Manual Columns" in LoggerPro, one for each of the Femur length, person's height, and the uncertainty for each of those measurements.
-- .Insert a plot, and choose what columns are on each axis (by clicking on the label on each axis).
+- Insert a plot, and choose what columns are on each axis (by clicking on the label on each axis).
-- .Create a "Calculated Column", which gives the "predicted" using the measured lengths of the bones.
+- Create a "Calculated Column", which gives the "predicted" using the measured lengths of the bones.
 Do your predicted heights agree with your measured heights?.
-- .Perform a "curve fit" to your data.
+- Perform a "curve fit" to your data.
 Look carefully at all of the types of curves you can use.
 What type makes the most sense in this situation?
-- .Do the values in your fit agree with the model in the table on the following page?
+- Do the values in your fit agree with the model in the table on the following page?
-- .Why do male and female measurements need to be analyzed separately?
+- Why do male and female measurements need to be analyzed separately?
-- .Why should a forensic anthropologist use more than one bone (if possible) to determine the height of an individual?
+- Why should a forensic anthropologist use more than one bone (if possible) to determine the height of an individual?
-- .
+-

 | Ind. | Femur Manual Column | Femur Error Manual Column | Actual Height Manual Column | Actual Height Error Manual Column | Est. Height Calculated Column |
 | --- | --- | --- | --- | --- | --- |